json-api/json-api/format/index.md

 "Resource objects" appear in a JSON API document to represent primary data and linked resources.

+A resource object **MUST** contain at least the following top-level members:

+* `"id"`
+* `"type"`

+In addition, a resource object **MAY** contain any of these top-level members:

+* `"links"`: information about a resource's relationships (described below).
+* `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

 Here's how an article (i.e. a resource of type "articles") might appear in a document:

 ```javascript